sciapp/gr-documentation/src/julia.rst

 Docker and other headless Linux systems
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-- GR does not require X11 for its non-interactive output formats, so you will not need the dependencies listed above.
+- GR does not require a connection to an X server for its non-interactive output formats, but you may still need the X11 libraries listed above, e.g. for creating PNGs with the cairo plugin.
 - GR3 uses GLX for OpenGL context creation, which requires a connection to an X server.
 If you are using a headless sytem, e.g. a Docker container, you can use Xvfb or similar tools to start an X server that can be used by GR3,